michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

   public String last;

   // Constructor Method.
-  // We invoke this using the new keyword instantiate an object.
+  // We invoke this using the new keyword to instantiate an object.
   // It does not need a return type. public Person(String first, String last) {
     // since the instance variable `first`